-Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the provider, the beneficiaries or their families, directly or indirectly, to any unauthorized person.
-The provider must safeguard the confidentiality of any information that might identify the beneficiary or their family.
+PACE employees must not disclose or knowingly permit the disclosure of any information concerning the PACE provider, the beneficiaries or their families, directly or indirectly, to any unauthorized person.
+The PACE provider must safeguard the confidentiality of any information that might identify the beneficiary or their family.